supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex10_Workbooks.md

 ## Lab objectives
  In this lab, you will Understand following:
- - Explore workbook templates
+ - Task 1: Explore workbook templates
- - Save and modify a workbook template
+ - Task 2: Save and modify a workbook template
- - Create a Workbook
+ - Task 3: Create a Workbook

 ## Estimated timing: 20 minutes